 His rich understanding of residential and commercial claims for almost twenty years is born out of hands-on experience and continuing education.
 Hank realizes that our clients are typically overwhelmed with the claims process and so he will spend whatever time is necessary to make sure they receive all the benefits their policy affords them.
 Hank has earned his AIC (Associate in Claims) and SPPA (Senior Professional Public Adjuster) credentials, thereby placing him in the top 1% of all adjusters nationwide.

 He spends his“down time” with his wife Merrill and their four daughters at their home in Franklin, Tennessee.
 Hank and Merrill both continue on as active supporters of Young Life.
-Their home is always full of teenagers in need of a coke, a pizza or some timely advice.
+Their home is always full of teenagers in need of a coke, a pizza, or some timely advice.
 When time permits you can find Hank enjoying a round of golf, writing songs, strumming his guitar, playing with his two grandkids, and pulling for the Tar Heels.

-Conor’s outside interests include avidly following The Tennessee Volunteers, the Tennessee Titans, and the Kansas City Royals.
-When not playing fantasy sports he also enjoys hunting and traveling internationally with his wife, Bernadette.
+Conor’s outside interests include avidly following The Tennessee Volunteers -basketball and football, the Tennessee Titans, and the Kansas City Royals.
+When not working, he enjoys hunting and traveling internationally with his wife, Bernadette.
 Their most recent trip was to Peru to visit Machu Pichu where they revealed to family and friends the expected new addition to their family.
 That expectancy became reality on January 29th, 2023 when their son entered into this world.

 Jeanne joined the Howarth Group several years ago after 20 years of working at a major retailer doing loss prevention and inventory management.
 Her desire to serve her community and to help others led her to her current role as an Inventory Specialist.